Songs by Marvin A.

 Lyrics:

-At the Eventide Convalescent Center, every fourth Saturday Dad and I would go eat dinner, with aunt Opal who was eighty-eight I was pickin’ at my food, when an old black man sat next to me Looked me in the eye and said how do you do, my name’s Cushinberry Said he was born in an all black town in Kansas, called Nickodemus In World War II was an Army medic, then settled in Topeka Said he was fortunate to have a good mama and dad, who taught him all about God’s grace The same way girl that yours have, or you wouldn’t be here today Then he said You can always find someone who’s got it worse, help ‘em if you can God put us on this earth, to help our fellow man If you go out of your way to help somebody, you’re returned the favor Cause the time we spend’s just payin’ rent, for God’s little half acre Said for years he gave away food and clothes, had a Christian Mission store Had a sign that read for the needy not the greedy, that hung above the door Then he said I like to think I gave hope and dreams, to folks who didn’t have any But girl I saw things that just shouldn’t be, here in the land of plenty You can always find someone who’s got it worse, help ‘em if you can God put us on this earth, to help our fellow man If you go out of your way to help somebody, you’re returned the favor Cause the time we spend’s just payin’ rent, for God’s little half acre Four weeks passed, I went back, they told me he had died Mumblin’ somethin’ ‘bout a little piece of ground, waitin’ on the other side You can always find someone who’s got it worse, help ‘em if you can God put us on this earth, to help our fellow man If you go out of your way to help somebody, you’re returned the favor Cause the time we spend’s just payin’ rent, for God’s little half acre Yeah the time we spend’s just payin’ rent, to this day I still think of him Visitin’ with all his friends, on God’s little half acre
+At the Eventide Convalescent Center every third Saturday Dad and I would go eat dinner with aunt Opal who was eighty-eight I was pickin’ at my food when an old black man sat down at the table by me He looked me in the eye and said, “How do you do, my name’s Cushinberry.”
+Said I was born in an all black town in Kansas called Nickodemus In World War II was an Army medic then settled in Topeka I was fortunate to have a good momma and dad who taught me all about God’s grace The same way girl that yours have or you wouldn’t be here today You can always find someone that’s got it worse help ‘em if you can God put us on this earth to help our fellow man If you go out of your way to help somebody you’re returned the favor Cause the time we spends just payin’ rent for God’s little half acre He said for years I gave away food and cloths had a Christian Mission store Had a sign that read “for the needy, not the greedy” that hung above the door I like to think I gave hope and dreams to folks who didn’t have any But girl I saw things that just shouldn’t be here in the land of plenty You can always find someone that’s got it worse help ‘em if you can God put us on this earth to help our fellow man If you go out of your way to help somebody you’re returned the favor Cause the time we spends just payin’ rent for God’s little half acre Three weeks passed, I went back, they told me he had died While mumblin’ somethin’ about a little piece of ground waitin’ on the other side You can always find someone that’s got it worse help ‘em if you can God put us on this earth to help our fellow man If you go out of your way to help somebody you’re returned the favor Cause the time we spends just payin’ rent, to this day I think of him Visitin’ with all his friends, on God’s little half acre

 Back to top